 Humans Are Vain are a contemporary eco-sustainable vegan brand from Sweden who put sustainable materials at the forefront of their design process.
 They fuse timeless contemporary design with innovative production methods and recycled materials, such as a polyester made from up-cycled ocean trash, recycled rubber and recycled cotton.
-All their packaging is recycled.

 This brand draws its design inspiration from Scandinavian minimalism, while the quality is typical of a premium high end brand.
 Humans Are Vain are also pioneering new projects in Sweden to create new technologies and materials for the next generation of sustainable production methods.
 These include 'Recycle Projekt', their circular economy system to ensure their products never see a landfill, and enable your unwanted HAV items to be transformed into new products; as well as collaborating with environmental organisations, including an NGO on the west coast of Sweden, to help remove as much plastic waste as possible from the ocean and shoreline.